New with 75th-anniversary edition:

 The noise was deafening, and the beach was full of smoke, devastation, wounded, mangled, and dead Marines.
 It was the most horrible sight I had ever seen in my life.

-Bill Hudson, a native of Manhattan, has spent most of his life in Los Alamos, the historic headquarters of the Manhattan Project.
+Bill Hudson, a native of Manhattan, spent most of his life in Los Alamos, the historic headquarters of the Manhattan Project.
 His original reason for leaving New York was World War II; he enlisted in the Marines and was assigned to the Fourth Division.

 Interviews with Bill Hudson, about Bill Hudson, with Hudson's sergeant, and more.